nicholasglazer/archcheatsheet/docs/core/partitioning.md

 It will warn you "Non-GPT or damaged disk detected.
 This program will attempt to convert to GPT form or repair damage to GPT data structures, but may not succeed.
 Use gdisk or another disk reapir tool if you have a damaged GPT disk.", this is general case just skip it.
 :::

+The upper part of the screen will show you disk(sdaX) with free space to create new partition, in the bottom part of the screen there is a menu with [ New ] selector is picked by default, just press `RET`.
+Now it's asking to allocate minimum and maximum space sector starting from 2048 by default, press `RET` for the minimum and put your desired space.

 ::: tip
 If you want to create any stacked block devices for LVM, disk encryption or [RAID](https://wiki.archlinux.org/index.php/RAID), do it now.
 You also can enable [TRIM](https://wiki.archlinux.org/index.php/Solid_state_drive#TRIM) for SSD.